 Bring a copy of your Advance Directive, if you have one.
-You have the right to make decisions about your health care.
+You have the right to make decisions about your healthcare.
 This includes the right to accept or refuse medical or surgical treatment.
 But if you become seriously ill, you may lose the ability to participate in decision-making about your own treatment.
 Fortunately, you have the right to plan and direct the types of health care you wish to receive in the future.
-You can do this by making an advance directive.
-An advance directive gives you a voice in decisions about your medical care when you are unconscious or too ill to communicate.
-If you would like to create an advanced directive, you may obtain the forms at the Cedars-Sinai Medical Center information desk, or click here to download them.
+You can do this by making an Advance Directive.
+This document gives you a voice in decisions about your medical care when you are unconscious or too ill to communicate.
+If you would like to create an Advance Directive, you may obtain the forms at the Cedars-Sinai information desk, or download them at our Advance Directives page.

 Park in the South Tower parking structure.
 Inform the parking attendant that you are here for surgery, and the parking fee will be waived.
 (Visitors will pay regular parking rates.)

-Click here for a map of Cedars-Sinai parking locations .
+See a map of Cedars-Sinai parking locations (PDF).

-Please check in at the Registration Desk located in the South tower, street level, 2 hours prior to your surgery time.
+Please check in at the registration desk in the South Tower, Street Level, two hours before your surgery time.

 If you have any questions concerning any of the instructions or any other part of the surgical process, please call us at 310-423-8350.